Posts

 Image

-Just made a modern take on the public domain christmas song "Joy To The World" in the hopes of getting it licensed to TV/Film.
-If you hit this post looking for something like that you can go here: Ashton Price Composer Page It's track number 4 on the flash mp3 player.
-It's a dancy fun remake that I think would fit in a lot of different productions.
-If you're interested feel free to email me here: ashton@Morphproductions.com Catch me on the sites:
+Just made a modern take on the public domain Christmas song "Joy To The World" in the hopes of getting it licensed to TV/Film.
+If you hit this post looking for something like that you can go here: Ashton Price Composer Page It's track number 4 on the mp3 player.
+It's a dancy, fun remake that I think would fit in a lot of different productions.
+If you're interested, feel free to email me here: ashton@Morphproductions.com If you need help with your productions, mixes, or voice-over projects, feel free to reach out!
+Ashton Price www.MorphProductions.com ashton@MorphProductions.com Instagram: @Morphpro Morph Productions logo

 Authorizing 32 bit plugins in Logic Pro while it's in 64 bit mode